-It is important to enhance that cells used in this study were not applied in clinical practice and basic characterization of chondrocytes was the only aim.
-Nevertheless, weakness of this study is that we did not include a control of healthy articular cartilage and from younger patients with osteoarthritis due to the limitation of donors.
-In spite of, some investigators reported irreversible changes in phenotype between chondrocytes isolated from OA cartilage versus those of young healthy joints (18, 19, 20).
-Other reports indicate comparable proliferation or differentiation potential of OA chondrocytes (21, 22).
+It is important to enhance that cells used in this study were not applied in clinical practice and basic characterization of chondrocytes was the only aim of this study.
+A weakness of this study was the absence of a control group of healthy articular cartilage and from younger patients with osteoarthritis.
+This limitation was due to the lack of donors.
+Nonetheless, some researchers reported irreversible phenotypic changes between chondrocytes isolated from OA cartilage and chondrocytes from young healthy joints (18, 19, 20).
+Other reports indicate similar proliferation or differentiation potential of OA chondrocytes (21, 22).